Taumata – School Houses

 Core Message – Strength & Unity

-2025 Tararua House Leaders – Tui Denham & Bryan Daniels-Fok
+2026 Tararua House Leaders – Bianca Philip & Lachlan Meehan

 We stand proud beneath the white of the snow capped mountain.
 Our maunga is Tararua, the mighty range of peaks that stands guard over the northern end of our valley.
 Sir Edmund Hillary said: ‘It is not the mountain we conquer, but ourselves’.
 This is our kaupapa, looking inward to find our strength while helping those around us conquer their own personal mountains.